caelb-weirdo/FarmerDSS/README.md

-# Farmar's DSS
+# Farmars DSS

-Farmar's DSS is a simple Decision Support System for crop planning, built with plain PHP, HTML, CSS, JavaScript, and MySQL — running on XAMPP.
+Farmars DSS is a simple Decision Support System for crop planning, built with plain PHP, HTML, CSS, JavaScript, and MySQL — running on XAMPP.
 It uses a traditional server-side PHP architecture so the code is easy for beginners to read and understand.